Aviad Kleinberg: Early life and education

-Born and raised in Beer Sheva, Aviad Kleinberg completed his BA in history at Tel Aviv University (1982) and his PhD at University of Toronto in medieval studies.

-His doctoral thesis, under the supervision of Brian Stock, studied the making of saintly reputation from the 12th -15th centuries.
+Born and raised in Beersheba, Aviad Kleinberg completed his BA in history at Tel Aviv University (1982) and his PhD in medieval studies at the University of Toronto.
+His doctoral thesis, under the supervision of Brian Stock, studied the making of saintly reputation from the 12th-15th centuries.

+Academic career

+From 1990 to 2021, he was professor of medieval history at the department of History, Tel Aviv University.

+Between 2015 and 2019, he was head of the Zvi Yavetz School of Historical Studies.

+Between 2001 and 2021, he was Director of Tel Aviv University Press.

+In 2021, he was elected president of the Ruppin Academic Center.

+Publishing career

-His first book, "Prophets in Their Own Country" (published by Chicago University Press in 1992) is based on his thesis.
+His first book, Prophets in Their Own Country (1992) is based on his thesis.
 It examines the interaction between would-be saints and their audiences.
-Kleinberg argues that sainthood as a social fact is found in the dynamic dialogue between a claimant and his or her interlocutors and is not a personal quality that can be understood outside what he calls "the saintly interaction".
+He argues that sainthood as a social fact is found in the dynamic dialogue between a claimant and his or her interlocutors and is not a personal quality that can be understood outside what he calls "the saintly interaction".

-In a later book, "Flesh Made Word" (Harvard University Press, 2008), Kleinberg moved from studying live interactions to the role of stories in creating a saintly repertoire.
+In a later book, Flesh Made Word (2008), he moved from studying live interactions to the role of stories in creating a saintly repertoire.
 He argued that saints' stories are often used to "domesticate" living saints, by offering an impossibly successful model of sainthood.
 No saint can live up to the expectations created by hagiography, hence the saint is driven to collaborate with hagiographical creators who can strengthen his or her reputation by making him fit the inflated model.
 This creates a "debt" that can be used by the producers of stories in their interactions with saintly aspirants.
-The other phenomenon he notes in this book is the tendency stories to stretch the limits of "orthodox" sainthood.
+The book also looks at the phenomenon of the tendency of stories to stretch the limits of "orthodox" sainthood.

-In 2019 he wrote A Guide for the Non Believer and in 2020 A Short Guide to the Western Middle Ages(both in Hebrew).
+Other major works include A Guide for the Non Believer (2019) and A Short Guide to the Western Middle Ages (2020).

-Career

-From 1990 to 2021 he was professor of medieval history at the department of History, Tel Aviv University.
-Between 2015 – 2019 he was head of the Zvi Yavetz School of Historical Studies.

-Between 2001 – 2021 he was Director of Tel Aviv University Press.
-In 2021 he was elected president of the Ruppin Academic Center.

 Kleinberg is a public intellectual who often expresses himself on public issues.
 For many years he has written a weekly column in "Yedioth Ahronoth", a national newspaper in Israel, and also in haaretz.
 He also publishes a blog called "Shock hametziut" (Reality Shock).